-In the following spring, I purchased in that neighbourhood, a farm of three hundred acres, about fifty of which was cleared, with a log hut, as a dwelling house, and a good frame barn upon it; the price was £300, £100 of which was paid at the time, and the remainder,

-I was to pay in annual instalments of £50, with interest, (after the first year which was free) at six per cent. being the rate allowed by law, till the whole was paid.
+In the following spring, I purchased in that neighbourhood, a farm of three hundred acres, about fifty of which was cleared, with a log-hut, as a dwelling-house, and a good frame barn upon it; the price was L300, L.100 of which was paid at the time, and the remainder I was to pay in annual instalments of L.50, with interest (after the first year, which was free) at six per cent, being the rate allowed by law, till the whole was paid.
 This mode of paying for land is very common throughout every part of North America, and not unfrequently in the end, turns out to be more advantageous to the seller than to the buyer, as farms so sold, after a year's labour or more in improving them, sometimes revert back to the original proprietor from the purchaser's inability to complete his payments; when he loses besides, all he may have paid, such being a general condition of the bargain.

-I now bought a yoke of oxen, £15, or 60 dollars; three cows for £15; ten sheep for £5, and a horse for £17, several implements of husbandry, some little furniture, a few kitchen and dairy utensils, pigs, poultry, &c.
+I now bought a yoke of oxen for L.15, or sixty dollars; three cows for L.15; ten sheep for L.5; and a horse for L.17; several implements of husbandry, some little furniture, a few kitchen and dairy utensils, pigs, poultry, &c.

-The first summer was spent in getting in a little crop, putting up fences, and in clearing up three and a half acres of wood-land, which I sowed with wheat in September, after my earliest crops were saved; the rest of the autumn (here invariably called the fall) was occupied with my late oats, potatoes and Indian corn.
-I then hired another man, and commenced clearing away the underbrush, and as soon as the snow came, I cut the trees down, and into lengths of from twelve to fifteen feet, for piling in heaps to burn: this work, by the 10th April, was completed upon about thirty acres, besides several hundreds of rails cut, split and hauled out of the bush, as the woods are called, as well as my winter and summer fire-wood; but as I intend to insert a whole year's diary, for I have always kept one, and I would advise every farmer in any country to do the same, I need not here enter into further particulars.
+The first summer was spent in getting in a little crop, putting up fences, and in clearing up three-and-a-half acres of wood-land, which I sowed with wheat in September, after my earliest crops were saved; the rest of the autumn (here invariably called the fall) was occupied with my late oats, potatoes, and Indian corn.
+T then hired another man, and commenced clearing away the underbrush, and as soon as the snow came, I cut the trees down, and into lengths of from twelve to fifteen feet, for piling in heaps to burn : this work, by the 10th April, was completed upon about thirty acres, besides several hundreds of rails cut, split, and hauled out of the bush, as the woods are called, as well as my winter and summer fire-wood; but as I intend to insert a whole year's diary,) for I have always kept one, and I would advise every farmer in any country to do the same.)
+I need not here enter into farther particulars.

-The produce of my farm this year did not amount to more than was sufficient to pay its own expences, and keep me and my family until the following harvest, nor hardly as much, as I had some provisions to buy.
+The produce of my farm this year did not amount to

+more than was sufficient to pay its own expenses, and keep me and my family until the following harvest, nor hardly as much, as I had some provisions to buy.

-In the spring I began to feel rather uneasy about my prospects; my money was wasting away very fast; I had only about £50 left, and still owed more than three times that sum for my farm; and the thirty acres, my chief dependence for a crop, looked like any thing rather than producing one, covered as it was so thickly with felled timber and heaps of brushwood, as to preclude the possibility of passing through it; and to add to my apprehensions, the rain fell in torrents for nearly a fortnight, soaking it so completely that I thought it would never dry again, not at least, in time to be burnt over for a crop, and to perplex me still
+In the spring I began to feel rather uneasy about my prospects; my money was wasting away very fast;\ I had only about L.50 left, and still owed more than three times that sum for my farm; and the thirty acres, my chief dependence for a crop, looked like any thing rather than producing one, covered as it was so thickly with felled timber and heaps of brushwood, as to preclude the possibility of passing through it; and to add to my apprehensions, the rain fell in torrents for nearly a fortnight, soaking it so completely, that I thought it would never dry again, not, at least, in time to be burnt over for a crop, and to perplex me still more, my horse died, and two of my sheep were killed by the bears or wolves, or perhaps by my neighbours' dogs; but what annoyed